dankelley/dek_blog/README.md

 ```
 But, wait, there's more!
 Must next:
 1. edit the `.md` file to remove specialized yaml, like keywords/tags, category, summary, etc.
-2. put the date in new format format
+2. put the date in new format
 3. insert links to images
 4. copy images to `assets/images`